shenwei356/wfa/README.md

 1. The `backtrace` step is the most difficult part.
 In v0.1.0, I used 3 extra components to store the source offsets for each cell in I, D, M components.
 But it needs more memory.
 And the speed is also not ideal, 1/20 of official version.
     - Besides, I checked the bases again when tracing back matches.
 WFA did this too, but WFA2 did not.
-1. Next, aftering reading thofficial implee mentation, I rewrote the whole project, using similar backtrace workfow with WFA2.
+1. Next, aftering reading thofficial implementation, I rewrote the whole project, using similar backtrace workfow with WFA2.
    The speed increased to 1/10 of the official version.
 1. C++ is wild, it even support accessing list/array elements with negative indexes ([the diagonal k](https://github.com/smarco/WFA2-lib/issues/94)).